 I did keep up with my gratitude practices for the month.
 My picture board was my favorite since it was the most in-my-face of the three, I loved looking over my happy pictures.
 It’s still up and I’ll continue to add to it.

 Did This Gratitude Thing Work???

-So when July 1 rolled around, I realized that quite a few things were going really well in my life.
+So when the new month rolled around, I realized that quite a few things were going really well in my life.

 What I Loved About my Gratitude Practice

 I was surprised daily by the things I had forgotten by evening!
 Even on days when I thought not much had happened, taking the time to think of five things, reminded me that good things had happened that day.
 Sometimes I was amazed at the good things that I had already forgotten by bedtime!